oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * **Project Name:** blinky

 #### 1. Select Namespace
-The profile's namespace allows it to be referenced from other documents.
+OpenC2 (and other specifications) reference each actuator profile's definitions using its unique identifier, aka namespace.
 Select a namespace for this profile as described in the OpenC2 [Namespace Registry](https://github.com/oasis-tcs/oc2arch/blob/master/namespace-registry.md):

 * **Specification:** Hello-World LED Display Custom Actuator Profile
 * **Namespace:** https://oasis-open.org/openc2/custom/blinky/v1.1

 #### 2. Select Actions and Targets
-Define an initial set of commands that accomplish the goals of the profile. "ap_name" indicates "this profile";
-the names for profile-defined types are determined by the OpenC2 language schema (step 5).
+Define an initial set of commands that accomplish the goals of the profile.
+Here "ap_name" means "this profile", since the name referencing this profile is defined (and can be changed) by the OpenC2 language schema (step 5).

 * query features: required by OpenC2
 * query ap_name/device: We want to know something about the physical or virtual actuator.